josenino95/spreadsheets-socialsci/index.md

 site: sandpaper::sandpaper_site
 ---

+This is a test.
 Good data organization is the foundation of any research project.
 Most researchers have data in spreadsheets, so it's the place that many research projects start.